DelaiRz/dezzy-Remastered/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# Credit to the OG dev - Show him some love!
+# Credit to the OG dev - Show some love!
 ## -[smefcc](https://github.com/smefcc/)